Bloody Mama

 Bloody Mama is 1970 American film directed by Roger Corman and starring Shelley Winters as Ma Barker, depicted as a corrupt mother who encourages and organises her children's criminality.
 The film featured an early appearance by a young Robert De Niro as Lloyd Barker.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bloody Mama" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bloody Mama" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools